dinuScripnic/UDP_Messager/documentation.md

 <ol>
 <li>simp_client.py - the client side of the application
 <li>simp_server.py -  the server side of the application
-<li>header.py - a separate module that is used for encoding and decoding the header
+<li>message.py - the module that contains the message structure and the functions for encoding and decoding the message
+<li>enums.py - the module that contains the enums used in the application
+<li>constants.py - the module that contains the constants used in the application
 </ol>
 Server can be launched, then it will wait for the client.
 When the client will connect they both can chat, <b>IMPORTANT: synchronous conversation</b>.
 When the converstion needs to be ended, both sides can send a control message in order to do that.